 (2) An allocation for administrative expenditures incurred in the administration of the medical assistance (MA) program and the state children's health insurance program (SCHIP) issued on behalf of the Ohio department of medicaid.

-Federal MA administration funding, federal SCHIP administration funding and the federal FA administration funding are passed through to the CDJFS at the federal financial participation (FFP) rate of fifty per cent or, if eligible, at seventy-five per cent in accordance with rule 5101:9-6- 05.1 of the Administrative Code.
+(1) Federal MA administration funding and federal FA administration funding are passed through to the CDJFS at the federal financial participation (FFP) rate of fifty per cent, or, if eligible, at seventy-five per cent in accordance with rule 5101:9-6-05.1 of the Administrative Code.

 (C) ODJFS will communicate the funding and liquidation periods for these allocations through the county finance information system (CFIS).
 The CDJFS must expend funds by the end of the funding period and disburse and report expenditures no later than the end of the liquidation period.